websight-io/docs/docs/docs/developers/setup/index.md

 Open the command line at an empty folder and generate a project.

 Use _groupId_, _artifactId_, and version params to declare Maven artifacts for your project.
-Use _projectName_, _projectId_ and package to define your project name used in UI, id used for technical needs (application resources paths, Docker images names) and root package for Java code.
+Use _projectName_, _projectId_ and package to define your project name used in UI, id used for technical needs (application resources paths, Docker images names), and root package for Java code.

-Use _archetypeVersion_ parameter to set archetype version you want to use.
+Use _archetypeVersion_ parameter to set the archetype version you want to use.
 You can check the latest version [here](https://search.maven.org/search?q=g:pl.ds.websight%20a:websight-cms-ce-project-archetype).

 Use _cmsVersion_ parameter to set WebSight CMS version used by the generated project.